Vesta Williams: Biography

 In 1989, Polygram Records purchased A&M Records.
 Williams' 1998 album Relationships was released under the Polygram name, and it became a modest seller, appearing on the R&B charts.
 Following the release of Relationships, A&M/Polygram did not renew her contract.
 Williams continued to work as a session singer, landing spots on albums by such artists as Phil Perry, Howard Hewett, and George Duke.
-Her voice could be heard by radio listeners in jingles for advertisers that included McDonald's, Nike, Baskin-Robbins, Diet Coke, Revlon and Exxon.
+She "[sang] jingles for television commercials for companies like McDonald's, Coca-Cola and Honda."
 That same year, she performed the opening theme to the ABC miniseries, The Women of Brewster Place.

 Williams portrayed a saloon singer in the 1993 film Posse, directed by Mario Van Peebles.
 During this time period she had a R&B minor hit "Always" in 1993.
-Williams had a recurring role as "Monica", Jackée Harry's best friend, in the television series Sister, Sister in the 1998–99 season.
+Williams was on the television series Sister, Sister.
 Her singing voice is featured in the theme song of UPN's Malcolm & Eddie starring Malcolm-Jamal Warner and Eddie Griffin.

 In 2000, Polygram released a compilation album, featuring songs from Williams and former A&M artist CeCe Peniston.
 In 2007, Williams released an album of R&B songs on Shanachie Records entitled Distant Lover.
 Produced by Chris "Big Dog" Davis, Distant Lover was a cover album featuring songs originally recorded by Bill Withers, Stevie Wonder, Smokey Robinson, Marvin Gaye, Sade, and Deniece Williams.

 Her last recording was the song "Dedicated," released on 7 December 2010 on Stimuli Music.

 By 2002, Williams had become a radio personality, and was co-hosting a morning show on KRNB in Dallas/Fort Worth.
 In recent years, Williams had lost 100 pounds, going from size 26 to size 6.
-It was at this time that Williams became an advocate for the prevention of childhood obesity and juvenile diabetes.

 Her final performance occurred on September 17, 2011, in Portsmouth, Virginia, at the Autumn Jazz Explosion, just five days before her death.

-She was scheduled to perform at the 21st annual "DIVAS Simply Singing!" in Los Angeles on October 22, 2011.
-Shanice performed "Congratulations" during the show as a tribute to Williams.
-There was also a tribute to the late singer Teena Marie.
 Williams was taping an episode of TV One's Unsung at the time of her death; it aired on January 2, 2012.